 An incremental cost analysis only reviews those costs that will change as the result of a decision.
 All other costs will consider irrelevant to the decision.

 A price point is the suggested retail price of a product or service.
-It is usually set in relation to the prices at which goods and services are being offered by competitors, or at the prices associated with substitute products.
+It is usually set in relation to the prices at which goods and services that offered by the competitors, or at the prices associated with substitute products.
 An ideal price point should maximize profitability for the seller.
 To find this optimal point, a seller runs tests at various price points to see which one generates the largest aggregate profit level.
-This price point may need to be changed over time, in reaction to the prices being set by other parties for similar items.
+This price point may need to change over time, in reaction to the prices that set by other parties for similar items.